dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 The story continues with my current manager asking me if I am OK and why I don't look happy.
 I decided to tell him that I have been so surprised by the news that I am speechless.
 Something not far from the truth but for two competing reasons as at the back of my head I have two different thoughts fighting like that little angel and devil from those vintage cartoons.
 One shouts: "Be happy and party" the other screams: "Write about it, process it and let people know".
 They both won.

+Maybe add here: add observation and list of what will be discussed.
+Bullet points and follow up to interfacing.

 ## Interfacing

 Let's start with one of the reasons stated above. get to the differentiating reasons but first an insight on how I process/treat my "work" (2).